Pioreactor/docs.pioreactor/developer-guide/03-Background jobs/01-intro-background-jobs.md

 ### Inheritance and file structure

 All background jobs inherit from the base class `pioreactor.background_jobs.base.BackgroundJob`.
 This class controls most of the behind-the-scenes behaviour of the class.
-Typically, we structure code such that a Python file has a single background job.
+Typically, we structure background job code such that the Python file has a single background job class.
+See examples [here](https://github.com/Pioreactor/pioreactor/tree/master/pioreactor/background_jobs).

 ### State of a job
 A background job can be in one of five different states:

  - `init`: the job is initializing.
 The job starts in this state.
  - `ready`: the job is prepared to do "work", or currently doing "work"
- - `sleeping`: the job's work is paused (ex: when the stirring job is in state `sleeping`, it turns off its PWM signal.)
+ - `sleeping`: the job's work is paused (ex: when the stirring job is in state `sleeping`, it turns off its power.)
 This state is called "paused" in the web interface.
  - `disconnected`: the job has disconnected from services (MQTT, databases, etc.) and cleaned itself up successfully.
  - `lost`: the job did not disconnect gracefully.
 Something may be wrong.